nejcd/pointcloud/README.md

 # PointClouds

+## Overview

-Pointcloud package is there for you to help you work with large point cloud data sets.
-Main focus is to help and speed up development and training for deep learning applications.
+Working with large point clouds that are saved in multiple files can be hard to work with.
+Main focus of Pointcloud Python Package is to help and speed up working with point clouds.

 Main features:

 * Project management for large projects with multiple files